 Unauthorized costs incurred for online purchases charged to the school are the responsibility of the student and her/his family.
+Students who lose, break or otherwise damage their Chromebooks will be charged \$250 to replace it.
+Also, all students in grades 3-8 must have a Chromebook case.

 I/We have read the school technology guidelines and have discussed them with my child(ren).
-In consideration of the privilege of my child (ren) using the school's electronic communications system and in consideration of having access to the public networks, I / we hereby release the school, its operators, and any institutions with which they are affiliated from any and all claims and damages of any nature arising from my child's use of, or inability to use, the system, including, without limitation, the types of damage identified in the Acceptable Use Procedures (AUP).

-I/We understand that access to the school technology resources is not a private activity and that the school will monitor student activity on any of the school resources including but not limited to the computer system, e-mail system, and other electronic devices and programs.
+In consideration of the privilege of my child (ren) using the school's electronic communications system and in consideration of having access to the public networks, I / we hereby release the school, its operators, and any institutions with which they are affiliated from any and all claims and damages of any nature arising from my child's use of, or out limitation, the types of damage identified in inability the system including the the school technology resources is not a private activity and that the school will monitor student activity on any of the school resources including but not limited to the computer system, e-mail system, and other electronic devices and programs.